EllinghamTech/PHPUserSystem/SECURITY.md

 # Security Policy
 We take security seriously.
-We recommend keeping your PHPUserSystem upto date for the latest security updates.
+We recommend keeping your copy upto date for the latest security updates.

 We also recommend that you _do not_ use development versions in production, as these versions are more likely to contain security issues.